 - Pay as you go: +0.40% per transaction

 Lightspeed Restaurant is a powerhouse iPad restaurant POS with some of the most insightful marketing tools built into the POS.
 In addition to the standard email and text marketing campaigns, Lightspeed users get automatic customer profiles fed by Lightspeed Payments, which update in real time, even when customers use different credit cards.
 Lightspeed also includes the most advanced campaign management tools available in a cloud POS.
 The system also includes tools for monitoring your online reviews so you never miss a chance to respond to customer feedback.

 Lightspeed Restaurant includes customizable email and text message templates for direct marketing to the customers in your database.
 The real ace up its sleeve is the reporting, though.
 You can see a log of every message you have sent a specific customer and track promotions across email and social media.
 Lightspeed also offers a tool called “Reputation Management,” which tracks your customer reviews across various review sites.
 So you can catch negative customer experiences and address them immediately.

-Considering that 60% of customers look at review sites before choosing a dining destination, that one feature could translate instantly into more foot traffic.
+Considering that 25% of diners are likely to turn to customer reviews (compared to professional critics), that one feature could translate instantly into more foot traffic.

 Lightspeed Restaurant is available at four different pricing tiers, making it accessible to any size restaurant.